Lazy-Koala-Bear/MyWebsite/src/posts/eigen/eigenvalues.md

 * $\det(M) = 0$

 Ok so here is the crucial portion.
 First let's understand what taking a determinant of a matrix means. __The determinant of a matrix M is a scalar value that describes by what factor the "area" scales after transformation M is applied__.
 The "area" is defined by the basis vectors of the original vector space, if we are in $R^2$.
 If we are in $R^3$, then it would be the delta "volume" defined by the basis vectors.
-So the determinant of a matrix of$ M$ tells me how the basis vectors of the space are changing after $M$ is applied.
+So the determinant of a matrix of $M$ tells me how the basis vectors of the space are changing after $M$ is applied.
 For example, the determinant of a matrix is 2, if the "area" changes by a factor of 2.

 #### example: